Pendiam/sokoApi/README.md

 3. **Testing Endpoints**
     After starting the server, you can test the API endpoints by sending HTTP requests to the appropriate routes.
     You can access the API endpoints using tools like [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download), or by integrating them into your frontend application.

-Refer to the documentation or codebase for a list of available endpoints and their functionalities.
+    Run the sample [frontend](./web/index.html) using the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Contributing